Suit alleges U.S. firms bribed Iraq militia that killed Americans

 "Defendants knew or recklessly disregarded that their transactions helped fund Jaysh al-Mahdi attacks on Americans," the suit says, using an Arabic term for the Mahdi Army.

 In a statement, Pfizer said it "categorically denies any wrongdoing."
 Roche said it had not been served with the suit and could not comment.
+A GE spokesperson said the company became aware of the complaint Tuesday and is "thoroughly reviewing the allegations."
 The other companies did not immediately respond to requests for comment.

 The Mahdi Army, led by Muqtada al-Sadr, is an Iranian-backed militia that opposed the American invasion and occupation of Iraq.
 It was never designated a terrorist organization by the U.S., a fact that could pose a legal hurdle for the plaintiffs.
 The suit argues that it acted as a terrorist organization and worked closely with Hezbollah, a designated terrorist organization.